alexkhilko/redis-server-py/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 This is a simple implementation of a Redis server written in Python.
-Inspired by John Cricket Coding Chanllenges https://codingchallenges.fyi/challenges/challenge-redis
+Inspired by John Crickett Coding Chanllenges https://codingchallenges.fyi/challenges/challenge-redis

 ## Features